LopezGroup-ICIQ/care/README.md

 ### Evaluation of intermediate and reaction properties

+The range of catalyst materials on which CRNs can be constructed depends on the domain of the data-driven energy evaluator employed to derive the reaction properties.
-The available energy evaluators are GAME-Net-UQ, OCP models, and MACE-MP potentials.
+Currently, CARE provides interfaces to GAME-Net-UQ, OCP models, and MACE-MP potentials.

 ```bash
 eval_crn -h  # documentation